mitsuba-renderer/drjit/src/python/docstr.rst

     texture information is *fully* migrated to GPU texture memory to avoid redundant storage.

+    With ``drjit.MipBasis.Laplacian``, the tensor is first
+    decomposed into the per-level coefficient tensors (a detached analysis step), and the sampled pyramid is then rebuilt from them.
+A subsequent :py:func:`tensor()` therefore reproduces the input up to floating point rounding.

+.. topic:: Texture_set_tensor_level

+    Overwrite the coefficient tensor of one pyramid level and rebuild the sampled pyramid (Laplacian basis only)

+    The tensor shape must match the level.
+Resolution changes go through the whole-image :py:func:`set_tensor()`.

+    Passing ``rebuild=False`` only rebinds the coefficient tensor, which costs no computation; the sampled pyramid is then refreshed by a later call to :py:func:`update_inplace()`.
+An optimization loop should assign all levels this way and rebuild once per iteration.

 .. topic:: Texture_update_inplace

     Update the texture after applying an indirect update to its tensor